lachlanpearse-mclaren/DevOps-Course-Starter/README.md

 Also ensure your board specified above contains three lists: "To Do", "Doing" and "Done".

-### Unit Test Configuration
+### Test Configuration

-To run the unit tests, you will require pytest to be installed. in the todo_app/tests/test_trello.py file, you will see the suite of tests.
+To run the unit tests, you will require pytest to be installed.
+You will also require the chromedriver.exe binary in the root directory for the end to end tests to work.

-Inside the test_trelly.py, you can create a card_list list containing a number of TrelloCard objects, along with a trello_list_ids dictionary with the
-ID of each list used in the app for doing, todo, and done list.
+You can then run: "poetry run pytest" to execute all the currently defined tests.

 ### Poetry installation (Bash)